-In this edition of Fed Facts, we’ll dive into the Summary of Commentary on Current Economic Conditions by Federal Reserve District, better known as the Beige Book (Off-site).
+In this edition of Fed Facts, we are featuring the Summary of Commentary on Current Economic Conditions by Federal Reserve District, commonly known as the Beige Book (Off-site).
+Published eight times a year, this report summarizes information gathered by each Federal Reserve Bank on current economic conditions within the Districts.